 Binance Coin tokenomics

 At the time of its creation, the total circulating supply of BNB was 200 million.
-The circulating supply of BNB will be reduced at a rate of 20 million per year over the course of five years, through quarterly "burns" where Binance destroys a portion of its own tokens.
+The circulating supply of BNB has been reduced at a rate of 20 million per year over the course of five years, through quarterly "burns" where Binance destroys a portion of its own tokens.

-These burns are expected to complete by 2022, after which the total circulating supply will be 100 million BNB.
+These burns are expected to completed in 2022, after which the total circulating supply will be 100 million BNB.

 This assertive deflationary schedule and relatively limited total supply may account for some of Binance Coin's price action over the years.